Aiden-10/aiden-portfolio-frontend/README.md

-Of course, here is the provided text with Markdown styling:

 # Aiden's Portfolio - Frontend

 This repository contains the source code for my personal portfolio and blog, built with React.
 This site fetches project and blog post data from a headless Strapi CMS and displays it in a clean, responsive interface.